DJ2LS/FreeDATA/README.md

 My attempt to create a free and opensource TNC with a GUI for [codec2](https://github.com/drowe67/codec2) to send data over HF channels.

 ## Under development
-The project is still a prototype and not usable at this time.
+This project is still a prototype and not usable at this time.
-Build steps for other OS than Ubuntu are provided, but not running
+Build steps for other OS than Ubuntu are provided, but not working, yet.

 ## Credits
 * David Rowe and the FreeDV team for developing the modem and libraries -